TRENDING

 Kylie's hair isn't the only thing making a statement these days.
 After headlining the Disney Channel sitcom Gabby Duran & The Unsittables from 2019 to 2021, 18-year-old Kylie has been unstoppable.
 She's dropped a few can't-miss singles (make "Texts Go Green" your morning alarm bop—you won't regret it), recorded almost-daily music challenges for fans (aka her "QTs"), launched a skincare collab with TruSkin ("beauty is something I've always been really passionate about") and, oh, just casually joined the cast of High School Musical: The Musical: The Series for its final season.
 (ICYMI, Kylie's Sharpay-inspired character Dani is an instant hit.)

-And in her latest main character move, Kylie's the face of another iconic franchise—playing Red in Descendants: The Rise of Red (the fourth chapter, a reboot for the series, premieres on Disney+ this summer).
+And in her latest main character move, Kylie's the face of another iconic franchise—playing Red in Descendants: The Rise of Red (the fourth chapter, a reboot for the series, premieres on Disney+ July 12).

 But her most important role lately?
 Being the go-to relationship advice gal of her friend group.